JJPR030803/NetGuard/docs/utils/performance-metrics.md

 # Performance Metrics Guide

-Guide to performance monitoring and metrics collection in the Network Security Suite.
+Guide to performance monitoring and metrics collection in NetGuard.

 ## Overview